rozgladacz/fvtt-token-action-hud-l5r5e/readme.md

 Thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.

 # Release Notes

+## 2.0.0

+- Maintenance release for Foundry VTT v13 compatibility
+- Verified support for the Legend of the Five Rings 5e system v1.13.2
+- Requires Token Action HUD Core v2.0.12 or newer

 ## 1.3.0